For District V director: Joseph A. Heppert

 Wakarusa Valley Section.
 Texas Tech University, Lubbock, Texas.

-Member: Member of ACS since 1979; Sigma Xi; American Association for the Advancement of Science; National Science Teachers Association; Association for the Education of Teachers in Science; National Association for Research on Science Teaching; ACS divisions: Chemical Education, Inorganic Chemistry, Organic Chemistry.
+Member: Member of ACS since 1979.
+Sigma Xi; American Association for the Advancement of Science; National Science Teachers Association.
+ACS Divisions: Chemical Education, Inorganic Chemistry, Organic Chemistry, and Small Chemical Businesses.

-Related activities: ACS Legislative Summit, participant, April 2008; Sen. Pat Roberts Advisory Committee on Science, Technology & the Future, past member; University of Kansas’s Center for Science Education, past director; University of Kansas Faculty and University Senate Executive Committees, past chair; Center for Environmentally Beneficial Catalysis (NSF-ERC), education director; Advanced Academy of Georgia, Board of Directors, past member; University of Kansas Medical
+Related activities: Institutional Advisory Board, representative, Cancer Prevention and Research Institute of Texas, 2020–; Board of Directors, member and council vice chair, Oak Ridge Associated Universities, 2021–; Senator Pat Roberts Advisory Committee Science, Technology and the Future, participant; University of Kansas’s Center for Science Education, past director; University of Kansas faculty and University Senate Executive Committees, past chair; National Science Foundation Center for Environmentally Beneficial Catalysis, Education Center, director; The Advanced Academy of Georgia, past member, Board of Directors; University of Kansas Medical Center, Institute for Advancing Medical Innovation, Advisory Board member, 2015–17.

 Heppert’s statement

+It is a great honor to be nominated as a candidate for the ACS Board of Directors representing District V. This honor is heightened by the accomplishments of my competitor who has devoted many years of service and leadership to the society and the profession.

 All chemists can be proud of the work we accomplish through ACS.
-ACS is acknowledged as one of the world’s top professional scientific societies.
-Factors that motivate chemists to associate with ACS are diverse and often interrelated.
-We all benefit from the access the society provides to scholarly information; education; professional activities and employment; advocacy for science, technology, engineering, and mathematics (STEM) issues; and fellowship with like-minded chemical scientists.
-ACS does a remarkable job accommodating these broad needs under a single umbrella.
-As we look to the coming decade, I believe the society needs to examine how to sustain and evolve these activities to both serve the needs of existing members and attract and retain new generations of chemical scientists.
+ACS is acknowledged as one of the world’s leading professional scientific societies.
+Our ACS benefits include access to scholarly information, education, professional activities, employment and fellowship with likeminded chemical scientists.
+The society has historically done a remarkable job of responding to the needs of the chemical profession.
+While I firmly believe we need to continue to faithfully serve the needs of existing members, ACS also must evolve to become even more effective at attracting, training, and retaining new generations of chemical scientists.

-Chemical jobs.
-Over the past 75 years, the international chemical industry, led by U.S. chemical innovation, has ushered the world into a healthier, more prosperous, and increasingly more environmentally conscious era.
-Chemical industries, along with their client and supplier businesses, have long been a key strength of the U.S. economy.
-The perceived erosion of this mainstay of professional chemical employment and U.S. economic prosperity accounts for the concerns many have for sustaining membership in the society and the vitality of domestic chemical businesses.
+Over the past 75 years, the international chemical industry, led by US chemical innovation, has ushered the world into a healthier, more prosperous, and more environmentally conscious era.
+Chemical industries have long been a key strength of the US economy.
+The erosion of this mainstay of economic prosperity accounts for many of our concerns about sustaining membership in ACS, maintaining the vitality of domestic chemical businesses, and preserving the economic standing of our nation in the global community.
+ACS members know that chemical innovation must continue to play a central role in driving US competitiveness; therefore, we must continue to advocate for government and private-sector support for chemical research and entrepreneurship.

-Regardless of the evolving structure of our chemical industry, ACS members know that chemical innovation must continue to play a central role in driving U.S. competitiveness.
-Without chemical entrepreneurship, we will stifle one important pathway for developing innovations critical to the vitality of high-tech industry.
-ACS needs to advocate for chemical entrepreneurs on a national level and help connect the originators of promising technologies in industry and academics with resources needed to successfully launch new product lines and chemistry start-ups.
-The society must encourage talented chemists and chemical engineers to obtain the business and political skills and experiences required to become discerning leaders of and advocates for U.S. chemical businesses.

-Chemical education.
-Degrees in chemistry provide an excellent foundation for career paths in chemical-, biotechnology-, and materials-related industries and in business, teaching, and government service.
-Leadership from the Division of Chemical Education and the Committee on Professional Training has created greater traction for innovation in undergraduate curricula over the past decade.
-However, the society needs to go further to ensure that graduate and undergraduate students are prepared for the rapidly changing environment in high-technology employment.
-Undergraduate students need expanded access to research at chemistry’s disciplinary interfaces, and all students should have the opportunity to explore complementary career paths, such as information science, biotechnology, law, international relations, and government service.
-More students need to gain firsthand experience in innovation and entrepreneurship through work in maker spaces, internships in high-technology businesses, and participation in entrepreneurship training programs.
-ACS already has substantial experience in many of these areas, but we must also advocate for providing these opportunities earlier in the formal educational process.
+Degrees in chemistry provide an excellent foundation for career paths in chemical sciences, as well as in business, teaching, and government service.
+ACS needs to ensure that graduate and undergraduate students are prepared for the rapidly changing environment of high-technology employment.
+With the increasing cross-disciplinary nature of the workforce, chemists need tools and experiences that equip them to collaborate with professionals in other disciplines.
+Undergraduate students need expanded access to cutting-edge research at chemistry’s disciplinary interfaces.
+Furthermore, all students should have the opportunity to explore complementary scientific career paths, including work in public policy formation, and experiences in innovation and entrepreneurship.

+We have also witnessed a continuing worldwide trend to discount the role of scientific knowledge in the creation of sound national policy and the identification of foci for international cooperation.
+This trend has led to policy formation that has profound impacts on global health and quality of life, the vitality of the world economy, and the security of our nation.
+As our society always has, we must be a consistent voice for the consideration of factual scientific information as a basis for establishing national priorities.
+We, as ACS members, must also speak out for the long-term national investments in scientific and technological education, research and development, and technology-based industries that are required to secure sustained access to high-paying jobs, economic opportunity, environmental sustainability, and national security.

-ACS remains the world’s premier source of chemical science knowledge, which is an important value proposition for scientists who associate with the society.
+ACS remains the world’s premier source of chemical-science knowledge, an important value proposition for our membership.
 Recent changes in ACS publications and information services have been very popular among academic and industry client bases.
-As the society considers strategies for retaining younger scientists, we need to examine how these individuals access and consume scientific information and how we can adapt society programs beyond CAS and publications to support this critical segment of our membership.
+As the society considers strategies for retaining younger scientists, we need to examine how young scientists access and consume scientific information, and adapt our programs to support this critical segment of our future membership.

-The vast majority of scientific professionals are appalled by a governmental climate that seems to marginalize the role of scientific knowledge in policy-making and sidetrack programs that support high-quality STEM education and research.
-ACS must sustain support for its Office of Public Affairs while seeking partnerships among other scientific societies and technology-related businesses to publicly advocate for support of science.

-It is truly an honor to have been asked to stand for election for the District V director position on the ACS Board of Directors.
-If elected, I will work with ACS members and with other representatives on the board to support society policies, practices, and programs that will address these and other questions of importance to ACS members.
+If elected a director from District V, I will work with ACS members and the Board to support society policies, practices, and programs and address these and other questions of importance to ACS members.

 Join the conversation